-“It’s astounding what they’re doing with technology these days,” an older woman said, following her female companion’s brief presentation on the inner workings of her smartphone.
+“It’s astounding what they’re doing with technology these days,” an elderly woman said, following her female companion’s brief presentation on the inner workings of her smartphone.

-Jake Guerrero didn’t care what these two women in front of him, in a line waiting to be seated at a diner, were talking about.
-He didn’t care that this old woman, with a dye job that was supposed to fool onlookers into believing she was not on the verge of dying, found technology fascinating.
-Jake was focused on the couple in front of the elderly woman and her companion.
-He wanted to hear what that other couple were saying to one another, and the old lady chatter served as an obstruction to that.
+Jake Guerrero didn’t care what these two women in front of him, were discussing.
+He didn’t care that this old woman –with a dye job that was supposed to fool onlookers into believing she was not on the verge of dying– found technology fascinating.
+Jake’s focus was on the couple in front of the elderly woman and her companion.
+He noticed that other couple seconds after entering the restaurant, and he was trying to verify their identity while the old women spoke between them.

-‘Could it possibly be just a simple, cruel coincidence,’ he had wondered after spotting that couple, while holding the second door for his date of the night, Wanda Kennedy.
-That door almost closed on Wanda, as he attempted to find out for sure if God was, indeed, playing a cruel joke on him.
-He turned quickly and caught it, before it hit her.
+‘Could it possibly be just a simple, cruel coincidence,’ he wondered after spotting that couple, while holding the door for his date of the night, Wanda Kennedy.
+When he first spotted that other couple, he was so startled that the door almost closed on Wanda, as she entered.
+He turned quickly and caught the door before it touched her.

-As Jake and Wanda took their place in line, third behind the old ladies, Jake examined the couple in front of them, waiting to be seated in the diner.
-She had different clothes on.
-He had different clothes on.
+As Jake and Wanda took their place in line, third behind the old ladies, Jake examined the couple in front of the old ladies.
+It looked like them, but they were facing front.
+Their shoulders and hair informed him of the cruelty, but until they turned around, he could not be 100% sure.
+There was hope.
+They had different clothes on.
 Jake had never seen either of them in the clothes they wore on this night, but he assumed these were their dating clothes.
 It was a cruel coincidence.

 “Oh, don’t I know it,” the female companion of the older woman said.
 “Technology had made life so much easier for everyone.”
 This woman went onto provide details for how the smartphone had helped humanity, “And groups,” she said.
 “So many groups.”
 Jake found their conversation annoying, but he could not avoid hearing it.
 “Including we Senior Citizens,” she said.
 “And Women.
-Not that it’s any of concern to us any longer, but I was just reading about a device that a young woman can insert into her that will detect the precise moment when a sperm penetrates an egg?”
+Not that it’s of concern to us any longer, but I was just reading about a device that is synced up to an app.
+The device is one a young woman can insert into her that will detect the precise moment when a sperm penetrates an egg?”

 “So much for a late breakfast,” the man in front of the women said, turning to them.
 He smiled after he said it.
+“That is to say, I probably won’t be ordering eggs anyway.”
+After he said that he laughed.
 He laughed a polite laugh.
 It was Myrle Gumear.
-The cruel coincidence of this moment, for Jake Guerrero, had been confirmed.
+Jake Guerrero had the cruel coincidence confirmed.

-Jake Guerrero had despised the man, this Myrle Gumear, for years now.
+Jake Guerrero despised the Myrle Gumear for years now.
 Everything the man stood for, stood in direct contrast to how Jake believed a man should conduct himself, in Corporate America, and in life.
 The two of them had been in all the same corporate training classes together.
 They knew each other as rivals.
 Well, Myrle was Jake’s rival.
 Jake wasn’t so sure that Myrle considered him a rival.
 They were equals in those training classes, three years ago, learning the method of operation of the job.
 Since that point, Myrle had escalated up the corporate ladder with the greatest of ease.
 Jake loathed him, and his merry path.
-This cruel coincidence, of now having to bear witness to this first date, between these two, was confirmation that Myrle had not only had a better life than Jake Guerrero, but he could be on his ‘greatest of ease’ path to having a better wife.
+This cruel coincidence, of now having to bear witness to this first date, between Myrle and Rogene Tvardik, was confirmation that Myrle had not only had a better life than Jake Guerrero lived, but he could be on his ‘greatest of ease’ path to having a better wife.

 ‘Who do I have to kill to live one day of this man’s life?’
 Jake thought with the flair of one nostril.

-It was embarrassing to Jake, then and now, that he remained in the entry-level position for which they had both been trained.
+It was embarrassing to Jake, then and now, that he remained in the entry-level position since their training class.
 Jake wasn’t privy to the finer details of Myrle’s ‘greatest of ease’ escalation.
 He had long since stopped paying attention to Myrle.
 He couldn’t take it.
 He knew of some of the harmless, white lies the man had told in his rise, he’d heard them secondhand from a woman that knew nothing of Jake’s animosity for the man, and he imagined that there had to be others.
-No one knew about Jake’s animosity, for it was imbedded deep.
-Seeing the man succeed was one thing, but having someone find out how bitter he was to the point of jealousy, he may have found it difficult to go on as a fully functional human being.
+No one knew about Jake’s animosity for Myrle, for if they had Jake surmised that it might affect his quality of life.

-“Sorry,” the female companion of the wool coat woman said.
+“Sorry,” the female companion of the elderly woman said to Myrle.
 “We didn’t mean to offend–”

 “VerBruggen,” he said.
 “Capital ‘V’, capital ‘B’, the way the krauts do it.”